Captain Aaron Snow transports coal, grain, and other items along the eastern coast on the Nettie M. Rogers.

-Captain Aaron’s son and daughter-in-law, William and Annie Snow, established the first official Snow’s Store on Main Street in 1887.
+First Snow’s store established by Captain Aaron’s son and daughter-in-law, William and Annie Snow.
 They dedicated part of their home (which stood in front of the current store) to the business and sold coal, wood, nails, hand tools, household items, gardening tools, and other supplies.
-Often, customers would find a sign on the store’s door from the proprietor: If you need anything, call out the back—I’ll be in the garden.

-Business flourished under the leadership of the fourth generation.
-In 1983, the family dedicated a new addition.
-Four years later, the store celebrated its 100th anniversary.
-Like their fathers, Sidney H. and Susan Snow (Bill’s children) and James M. Snow (Stan’s son) literally grew up in the store and did everything from stocking merchandise to bagging birdseed.
-While their other siblings Penny, Julie, and Alan also worked at the store, Sid, James, and Susan chose to carry on the family business with the same commitment and dedication as the previous generations.
+The store celebrates its 100th Anniversary.
+Like their fathers, Sidney H. Snow, Susan Snow (Bill’s children) and James M. Snow (Stan’s son) literally grew up in the store.
+While their siblings Penny, Julie and Alan also worked at the store, Sid, James and Susan chose to carry on the family business with the same commitment and dedication as the previous generations.

 Snow’s opens the doors to a 12,000 square foot addition and a 3,000 square foot greenhouse—the largest expansion to date.

 In March 2011, Snow's opened a second retail location in Harwich.

 Sid currently serves as the president of the store; Jim has assumed the position of vice president; Susan is the store manager.
 The 6th generation has now joined the family business, with Victoria Snow DelPonte working as assistant manager at the store and Harrison Snow working in the fuel company division.